paleobiologyGrader/bfgeosci541/lab2_paleo.md

 2. Sulfurous odor would be a plesiomorphic character of that clade.
 3. Adorable eyelashes is the synapomorphy for the clade containing A and B.
 4. C, D, and E all have sulfurous odor.
-5. <p>Laser death rays distinguish E from D. E is probably going to win in the long run when looking at niche conservatism above the species level.</p>
+5. Laser death rays distinguish E from D. E is probably going to win in the long run when looking at niche conservatism above the species level.
 6. Adorable eyelashes, being present in A and B's most recent common ancestor, is a synapomorphy.
 7. Family 1 is monophyletic, family 2 is polyphyletic, and family 3 is monophyletic.
 ###Section 2
-1. <p>As to whether it is advisable I am not certain, but it would make more sense to be grouped with B and C than with D and E. Although this would be paraphyletic by excluding D and E, it would be more appropriate than grouping A with only D and E.</p>
+1. As to whether it is advisable I am not certain, but it would make more sense to be grouped with B and C than with D and E. Although this would be paraphyletic by excluding D and E, it would be more appropriate than grouping A with only D and E.
 2. Group 1 is paraphyletic, group 2 is monophyletic, group 3 is paraphyletic, group 4 is monophyletic, and group 5 is polyphyletic.

 ##Part 4 questions
 1. Paedomorphosis, retention of juvenile characteristics.
 2. Gryphaea gigantea
-3. <p>Because Olenellus armatus most closely resembles the juvenile form of Olenellus lapworthi, paedomorphosis is present in the Olenellus example.</p>
+3. Because Olenellus armatus most closely resembles the juvenile form of Olenellus lapworthi, paedomorphosis is present in the Olenellus example.